Why is this important?

 You have lost your P45, P45U or P45ESA

 If you have lost your P45, P45U or P45ESA, you will not be able to get a duplicate, as these are never issued.
-Your new employer will ask you to complete a Starter Checklist, which replaces the P46 form
+Your new employer will ask you to complete a Starter Checklist instead.

 If you receive any taxable benefits in kind, you must include their value on your tax return, if you receive one, for the relevant tax year, whether or not tax has already been paid on the benefits under PAYE.
 Your employer will give you this information by 6 July following the end of the tax year.
 Your employer also has to make a return to HMRC giving details of any benefits given to or provided to you.